Hook Commands

 # Verify specific plugin

-han hook verify --plugin jutsu-bun
+han hook verify --plugin bun

 Options